kem79/try-rabbitmq/readme.md

 - example_3 is a performance benchmark.
 You can run the module to show the performance impact of creating a connection in every publish() call, and the impact of logging message.

+- example_4 shows the impact of acknowledging or not messaging in the consumer callback method.

+- example 5 benchmark the consumer to show the impact of the Quality of Service (QoS)

+- example_6 is an attempt at scaling consumer by using 2 channels on top of one single connection.

 # Pre-requisite
 Ensure that your rabbitmq broker is running in you vagrant box. if so, you should be able to access the management console: